ktenzer/keithtenzer.com/_posts/2023-11-20-Mutating_Temporal_Workflows_with_Update.md

 If you are using Temporal cloud, contact the sales team.

 ## Replacing Signal/Query with Update
 As mentioned, Update really simplifies interactions between workflows or applications and workflows.
-Prior to update, we would have to Signal a workflow to mutate it's state and then Query that workflow using polling or possibly Signal back after the mutation has completed.
+Prior to Update, we would have to Signal a workflow to mutate it's state and then Query that workflow using polling or possibly Signal back after the mutation has completed.
 Polling with a Query isn't efficient and Signaling does not provide a response or any kind of validation.
-Now with update all of these problems are solved, so lets take look.
+Now with Update all of these problems are solved, so lets take look.

 The below illustration shows workflow interactions for a trivia game application built on Temporal.
-Players are added to the game workflow, through the player workflow.
+Players are added to the game workflow through the player workflow.
 In order to add a player the following steps are required:
-- Moderate to ensure player name is not flagged through profanity filters
+- Moderate to ensure player name is not flagged through profanity filters.
-- Query to check player is unique and not already added to game
+- Query to check player is unique and not already added to game.
-- Signal to add the player to the game
+- Signal to add the player to the game.
-- Query to check to ensure player is added
+- Query to check to ensure player is added.

 ![Trivia w/Signal and Query](/assets/2023-11-20/trivia-game-signal_query.png)